azerothcore/mod-progression-system/src/Bracket_60_4_2/devlog.md

 potential upstream/acore fixes:
 - [ ] Bombard Slime spell position is not random.
 Pos is pulled form spell_location template.
 Not present in acore, in VMangos/TC/CMangos from what I see
 - [ ] Thaddius is stuck in position and does not move
-- [ ] Lightning Totem does not aggro properly?
+- [ ] Lightning Totem does not aggro properly
 - [ ] Razuvious' Death Knight Understudy should switch between AttackReady (333) and Attack (36), out of combat RP missing
 - [ ] Relinquery of Souls / Eye Stalk use OOC submerge spell // 28819 - Submerge Visual
 implemented in TrinityCore: https://github.com/search?q=repo%3ATrinityCore%2FTrinityCore%20spell_reliquary_of_souls_submerge&type=code